 (forthcoming in spring 2022).
 I also direct the web resource L.M.
 Montgomery Online

-and am involved in two outreach initiatives designed to connect with Montgomery’s worldwide community of readers during the COVID-19 pandemic: Conversations about L.M.
+and was involved in two outreach initiatives designed to connect with Montgomery’s worldwide community of readers during the COVID-19 pandemic: Conversations about L.M.
 Montgomery

 (a series of live events held over Zoom) and the L.M.
 Montgomery Readathon